willoughbylabs/cscrub/README.md

 # CScrub - Scraper for Vote-Record Database
+Please note: This project is currently being refactored.
+All features are not yet operational in this build.

 ## Summary
 Extracts council members, legistlation, meetings, and votes from the Chicago City Clerk's website.
 Saves to a PostgreSQL database to power the [CScrub API](https://github.com/willoughbylabs/cscrub-api).